 Much to my surprise, setting up the light wasn’t complicated at all and it was actually FUN to start manipulating the lighting to do whatever I wanted.
 Discovering that my images could still look like they were shot in natural light was also very exciting for me.
-I wish I had switched much earlier, because having this kind of control over my images has been a huge game-changer.
-Not to mention, I could now shoot anywhere and at any time of day.
+I wish I had switched much earlier, because having this kind of control over my lighting has really boosted my confidence as a food photographer.

 Check out this OLD behind the scenes pic from that basement shoot back from 2014!
-I use the same speed light setup when I talk about speed lights in this post.
-Read on!
+I even use the same speed light setup when I talk about speed lights coming up in this post.

 Myths About Artificial Light

 It’s really not.
 There’s just a little extra setup involved.
 No matter what light(s) you get, there are four things that you’ll learn how to do which will come naturally after the first couple times you do it.

 - Getting your camera and lights to communicate together using a sync cable or wireless trigger.

 - Setting your camera’s shutter speed for the correct sync speed.